aptos-foundation/AIPs/aips/aip-43.md

 AIP 36 removed one serialization point.
 We can remove the rest with:
 - using Aggregators for total_supply and current_supply counters in the collection.move
 - parallelize event creation.
-Either use Aggregators for counter in the event.move, or remove sequence number from events altogether
+Either use Aggregators for counter in the event.move, or use module events that remove sequence number altogether

 ## Rationale